mindsharellc/filter-pages-by-parent-in-admin/readme.txt

 = 1.1 =
 * bug fix for Drafts and Trashed Pages

+= 1.2 =
+* Works on multiple post types
+* Limited to heirachical post types only
+* No longer erroneously appear in the media section
+* Is now Object Orientated rather than procedural

 == Upgrade Notice ==

 = 1.0 =
+Inital Release

 = 1.1 =
 Bug fix

+= 1.2 =
+Slight fine tuning